Azure/Azure-Verified-Modules/docs/content/contributing/terraform/composition.md

 {{< hint type=important >}}
 While this page describes and summarizes important aspects of the composition of AVM modules, it may not reference _All_ of the shared and language specific requirements.

-Therefore, this guide **MUST** be used in conjunction with the [Shared Specification](/Azure-Verified-Modules/specs/shared/) and the [Terraform specific](/Azure-Verified-Modules/specs/terraform/) specifications. **ALL AVM modules** (Resource and Pattern modules) **MUST meet the respective requirements described in these specifications**!
+Therefore, this guide **MUST** be used in conjunction with the [Terraform specifications](/Azure-Verified-Modules/specs/tf/). **ALL AVM modules** (Resource and Pattern modules) **MUST meet the respective requirements described in these specifications**!
 {{< /hint >}}

 {{< hint type=important >}}

-Before jumping on implementing your contribution, please review the AVM Module specifications, in particular the [Shared](/Azure-Verified-Modules/specs/shared/) and the [Terraform specific](/Azure-Verified-Modules/specs/terraform/) pages, to make sure your contribution complies with the AVM module's design and principles.
+Before jumping on implementing your contribution, please review the AVM Module specifications, in particular the [Terraform specification](/Azure-Verified-Modules/specs/tf/) pages, to make sure your contribution complies with the AVM module's design and principles.

 {{< /hint >}}